 Treat Jaw Pain Today

 Do you wake up with headaches or jaw pain?
 We’re here to help.
-Call (508) 506-1691 to treat TMJ in Worcester, MA.
+Call (508) 506-1691 to get treatment from a TMJ specialist in Worcester, MA.
 You can also request an appointment with Dr. Gauthier online.